CBWIRE

 • We skipped using webpack or dealing with JavaScript compilation.

-The example above shows how quickly you can create components that talk to your CFML back-end.
-However, you often want to use JavaScript for quick UI updates and only send server requests when needed.
-We don't NEED to send a request to the server to increment our counter, but we might if we want to save it.
-This is where CBWIRE and Alpine come together beautifully.
+The example shows how easily components interact with your CFML back-end.
+But for quick UI updates, JavaScript can handle changes without unnecessary server requests.
+While we don’t need a request to increment the counter, we might if we want to save it.
+This is where CBWIRE and Alpine work perfectly together.

 Below, let's change our component to use Alpine.js and add a method to save the counter.